lostpebble/pullstate/docs/reactions.md

 A reaction is very similar to running an `update()`, except that it's an update that runs when a certain value has changed in your store.

+Their API is very similar to [Subscriptions](subscribe.md) in the way they watch values, the difference being that Reactions allow you to react and change your store's state at the same time in a "batched" way.
+Subscriptions only send you the new values.
+The reason these two are separated is for performance reasons - if you do not need to react and change your store's state on an update, rather use [subscriptions](subscribe.md).

 Reactions on a store are run directly after a call to `update()` on that store.
 They check their watched value in the store, and if changed, react with further state updates as you define.
 This is all batched in one go before notifying our React components to re-render as needed.

 ## Creating a reaction